Dance Across the Night Sky with Cassiopeia the Queen

 The Moon dances, spins and twirls and crater Goddard arcs past your view

-On the 10th of October you'll see lots of real estate between the Moon's eastern limb and Mare Crisium
+On the 10th of October, you’ll see lots of real estate between the Moon’s eastern limb and Mare Crisium

 Star gazers can pay respects to a true pioneer of human space travel Robert Goddard beginning on the night of October 10th, by taking a journey to the Moon to view the crater named after this gentleman of astronomy.
 Your view of the Moon’s crescent will show plenty of open landscape between the Moon’s eastern limb and Mare Crisium on this night.

-A large oval plain encompassing an area 270 miles wide by 350 miles long, with the long side running east to west, Mare Crisium will appear different on this night because of the foreshortening of the lunar globe.
+Astronomy News – A large oval plain encompassing an area 270 miles wide by 350 miles long, with the long side running east to west, Mare Crisium will appear different on this night because of the foreshortening of the lunar globe.
 Mare Crisium also stands alone on the surface of the Moon and isn’t interconnected with the other maria you’ll view on the Moon’s surface during your “Journey to the Beginning of Space and Time”.
 The last place on the Moon’s surface to be visited by mankind, Mare Crisium, or the Sea of Crises, was host to the unmanned soviet spacecraft Luna 24 in 1976.
-Look for dark patches along the Moon’s limb on October 10th, which is actually hardened lava of Mare Marginis, the Sea on the Margin, and find the short white arc just beyond the eastern shore of the sea.
-This short white arc is in fact the illuminated rim of crater Goddard.
+Look for dark patches along the Moon’s limb on October 10th, which is actually hardened lava of Mare Marginis, the Sea on the Margin, and finds the short white arc just beyond the eastern shore of the sea.
+This short white arc is the illuminated rim of crater Goddard.
 Watch as Goddard arcs past the Moon’s eastern limb over the next few nights and you’ll get a good lesson in how the Earth’s satellite moves as the Moon’s eastern limb rotates away from Earth.

 On October 15th, Goddard will appear in profile and you should see the rim of this crater poking outward, like two towering peaks framing a darker interior.
 On October 18th, Goddard will have disappeared over the limb and only about half of Mare Marginis will be viewable.
 On October 22nd, the Moon will be in full phase at 9:37 P.M.
-EDT, and only an outline of the shoreline of Mare Marginis will be visible.
-By this time Mare Crisium will appear much closer to the limb and is prominent in your view of the Moon.
+EDT and only an outline of the shoreline of Mare Marginis will be visible.
+By this time, Mare Crisium will appear much closer to the limb and is prominent in your view of the Moon.